syncfusion-content/ej2-common-docs/ej2-javascript/ts/getting-started/sharepoint.md

 2.Open the SharePoint application in Visual Studio Code, and add the Syncfusion JavaScript Button control script and styles in the `~/src/webparts/buttonComponent/ButtonComponentWebPart.ts` file.

-    1. Import the Button source and add Syncfusion JavaScript style reference at the top of the file.
+    1. Add the Syncfusion JavaScript Button component stylesheet reference and import the Button module at the top of the GanttChartWebPart.ts file.
     2. Add the HTML button element in `this.domElement.innerHTML`, and initialize the Syncfusion JavaScript Button in the `render()` method of `ButtonComponentWebPart` class.

  ```ts